A sane Discord API for Python 3 built on asyncio and good intentions

 Python optimization flags

-CPython provides two optimisation flags that remove internal safety checks that are useful for development, and change other internal settings in the interpreter.
+CPython provides two optimization flags that remove internal safety checks that are useful for development, and change other internal settings in the interpreter.

 python bot.py- no optimization - this is the default.

-python -O bot.py- first level optimisation - features such as internal assertions will be disabled.
+python -O bot.py- first level optimization - features such as internal assertions will be disabled.

 python -OO bot.py- second level optimization - more features (including all docstrings) will be removed from the loaded code at runtime.

 pip install -U hikari[speedups].
 This will install

 orjson which will provide you with a substantial performance boost.

 If you use a UNIX-like system, you will get additional performance benefits from using a library called

 This replaces the default